My shopping cart

 Salt for the pasta water

-Bring 3 liters of water with 10 grams of salt dissolved in it (3 quarts, and about 2 teaspoons of fine sea salt) to a boil in a large wide pot (this is much less than the amount of salt I usually use for pasta water, but the cheese will add lots of salt to the dish, and you'll be adding some of the pasta water, so it will balance).
+Boil 3 liters of water with 10 grams of salt dissolved in it (3 quarts, and about 2 teaspoons of fine sea salt) in a large wide pot (this is much less than the amount of salt I usually use for pasta water, but the cheese will add lots of salt to the dish, and you'll be adding some of the pasta water, so it will balance).
 Add the pasta and start boiling it, stirring well at first to avoid clumping and making sure that everything is submerged.

 Meanwhile in a large skillet toast most of your pepper (reserve a few pinches for garnish) over medium heat until fragrant, just about a minute.
 Make sure to stir so that you don't burn it.
 Then add a ladle of the pasta cooking water to stop the toasting and turn off the heat.